hackersupreme/react-spring-chain-animation/README.md

 ## Code Sandbox Documentation

-The hook used to accomplish this animation is the `useChain` hook.
+The hook used to accomplish this demo is the `useChain` hook.
 This hook allows you to chain multiple different animations in a row.

 This demo chains together a `useSpring` hook and a `useTransition` hook.
 In order for a chain to work, each animation must have a ref passed along to it to block it from starting on its own.

 If the hook `useRef` is unfamiliar to you, check out the [documentation](https://reactjs.org/docs/hooks-reference.html#useref) on React.js's site.

+**useSpring**

 A `useSpring` hook simply animates a value.
-The `useSpring` hook in this chain fires first and animates the container element to change color from pink to white and the size of the container element to go from 20% to 100%.
+The `useSpring` hook in the demo's chain fires first and animates the container element to change color from pink to white and the size of the container element to go from 20% to 100%.

-This is one of the examples of how to use the `useSpring` hook from the official documentation on the `useSpring` hook.
+This is one of the simplest examples of how to use the `useSpring` hook from the [official documentation](https://www.react-spring.io/docs/hooks/use-spring) on the `useSpring` hook.

 ```
 const props = useSpring({opacity: 1, color: 'red'})
 ```

-If you `console.log(props)` you should see something like this:
+If you add `console.log(props)` to your code you should see something like this in the console:

 ![Console.log](./console.PNG)

+The `useSpring` function returns an object where the keys are the names of the object key names, `opacity` and `color`.

+The `useChain` demo is a bit more involved.

 _From the demo_
 ```
+const [open, set] = useState(false)

 const springRef = useRef()
 const { size, opacity, ...rest } = useSpring({
     ref: springRef,
     config: config.stiff,
     from: { size: '20%', background: 'hotpink' },
     to: { size: open ?
 '100%' : '20%', background: open ? 'white' : 'hotpink' }
   })
 ```

 ## Resources / Contact Info